jikhei/jikhei.github.io/src/content/spec/about.md

 # About

 ## Research interests
-My name is Chen Yixi (Can Jikhei in *Jyutping*, she / they).
+My name is Chen Yixi (陈翊晞, Can Jikhei in *Jyutping*, she / they).

 I am a second-year M.A. student in Department of Linguistics at Zhejiang University, China.
 I currently work with [Dr. YAN Jianwei](https://www.researchgate.net/profile/Jianwei-Yan-3) on digital humanities and quantitative linguistics.

 My research interests include:
 - (RI 1)
 - (RI 2)
 - (RI 3)